Clan cleansing of the Rahanweyn: Occupation and land seizure

 Following the violence, militias settled their own clan members in Rahanweyn territories, disrupting traditional land tenure and forcing many Rahanweyn into displacement and poverty.

 Resistance and aftermath

 In response, the Rahanweyn formed the Rahanweyn Resistance Army (RRA) in 1995.
 The RRA conducted military campaigns to reclaim their ancestral lands, successfully expelling hostile militias from Bay, Bakool, and Lower Shabelle regions by the late 1990s.

 The RRA’s efforts culminated in the establishment of the South West State of Somalia in 2002, an autonomous federal state representing Rahanweyn interests and contributing to regional stability.

 Death toll

 Reliable estimates vary, but humanitarian agencies and scholars estimate that between 200,000 and 500,000 Rahanweyn people died due to the violence, famine, and displacement in this period.

 Legacy

-The Ethnic Cleansing is less internationally recognized than other Somali clan conflicts, but Somali scholars and community leaders emphasize its historical significance and ongoing need for justice and reconciliation.
+The clan cleansing of the Rahanweyn is less internationally recognized than other Somali clan conflicts, but Somali scholars and community leaders emphasize its historical significance and ongoing need for justice and reconciliation.